630-462-9500

 Is Daycare Included in Child Support?

 One parent may be designated as the primary residential parent, with the other having parenting time.
-A comprehensive parenting plan is meant to ensure the child’s best interests are consistently met.
-If you are going through a divorce, having an experienced Wheaton, IL family law attorney from The Stogsdill Law Firm, P.C. to help you navigate these complexities is extremely beneficial.
+A comprehensive parenting plan is meant to ensure the child's best interests are consistently met.
+If you are going through a divorce, having an experienced Wheaton, IL family law attorney from The Stogsdill Law Firm, P.C. to help you is highly advisable.
+As a large law firm with over 100 years of experience, we have the necessary resources to support you throughout your divorce, yet we offer the highly personalized services of a smaller firm.

 How Much Does Daycare Cost in Illinois?